Surviving Entanglement in Optic-Microwave Conversion by Electro-Optomechanical System: Analysis of entanglement

-In order to obtain the LN of the CTMG state, we calculate the expectation value written in Eq.~(\ref{covel}).
+Now we calculate the LN of the CTMG state.
 Since we consider loss and noise in our QLE, we take a thermal bath as loss and noise in the conversion.
-Then, our initial state becomes
+Initially we prepare a TMSV state with the thermal bath as

 where $\hat{\rho}_{\text{Th}}$ is the thermal bath.
-To calculate LN of the CTMG state, we use the microwave-converted signal mode operator that is the microwave output mode $\hat{\beta}_{S}=\hat{\beta}_{\text{out}}$ of Eq.~(\ref{inoutrel}).
-The expectation values can be calculated by using the input-output relation in Eq.~(\ref{inoutrel}).
+Using the microwave-converted signal mode operator that is the microwave output mode $\hat{\beta}_{S}=\hat{\beta}_{\text{out}}$ of Eq.~(\ref{inoutrel}), we can derive the expectation values under the input-output relation in Eq.~(\ref{inoutrel}).
 For example,